MTPrime/capstone1_campsite_analysis/README.md

         |   29573|              124|
         +--------+-----------------+

 The second set of data came from Recreation.gov's API.
-Each campsite call gave a combination of 11 consistent, structured
+Each campsite call gave a combination of 11 consistent, structured and an array of semi structured attributes.
+I say semi structured because they were consistantly labeled in the JSON with keys and value pairs, but the number of attributes and the types of attributes varied by every campsite.